hpwit/SID6581/README.md

 1) Change instrument for all voices

 ```
-to change the instruments for all voices
+To change the instruments for all voices
 changeAllInstruments<instrument>();
 possible values:
             sid_piano